Louise Wood provides an overview of the importance of nutrition for an athlete before, during, and after an event.

-As an athlete, nutrition can be the difference between winning and losing in a competition, so it is critical that you are eating the right foods and drinking the right amount of fluids before, during, and after competing.
+As an athlete, nutrition can be the difference between winning and losing in a competition, so you must be eating the right foods and drinking the right amount of fluids before, during, and after competing.

-Carbohydrates are a key player in your pre-event meal.
-Carbs are your body's main source of energy and they also digest faster than both fat and protein which makes them ideal for exercise.
-Foods such as potatoes, pasta, bananas and cereals are all good options when planning what to eat before you compete.
-It is advised to avoid too many high-fibre based carb based foods as too much fibre can cause bloating and gas, thus making you uncomfortable.
+Carbohydrates are a vital player in your pre-event meal.
+Carbs are your body's primary source of energy, and they also digest faster than both fat and protein, which makes them ideal for exercise.
+Foods such as potatoes, pasta, bananas, and cereals are all excellent options when planning what to eat before you compete.
+It is advised to avoid too many high-fibre based carb-based foods as too much fibre can cause bloating and gas, thus making you uncomfortable.

-During your event, you want to keep your energy levels up to maintain stamina - however it is important that you do not eat anything too heavy that is going to make you feel bloated as this will hinder your performance.
-Foods such as such as fruit or energy bars provide you with fast acting energy and are easy for the body to digest.
+During your event, you want to keep your energy levels up to maintain stamina - however you must not eat anything too heavy that is going to make you feel bloated as this will hinder your performance.
+Foods such as fruit or energy bars provide you with fast-acting energy and are easy for the body to digest.

-Electrolytes are lost through sweating, so consuming sports drinks are a great way to replenish them as well as give your muscles they need to keep working hard.
+Electrolytes are lost through sweating, so consuming sports drinks is a great way to replenish them as well as give your muscles they need to keep working hard.

 To aid optimal recovery, it is ideal to eat within 30-60 minutes after your workout.
 You want to make sure you are eating complex carbs which will refuel your muscles and protein which will rebuild your muscles.
 Higher fat foods such as avocado should be avoided as these will slow down the recovery process.

 As an athlete, having a nutritionist is a great idea.
-It works wonders for keeping you on track and always performing as well as you possibly can, although it is important for all athletes to have a clear understanding of what their own body needs as opposed to just being told what they need.
-Nutritional courses are a great way to get a better all round understanding of your body and its needs.
+It works wonders for keeping you on track and always performing as well as you possibly can, although all athletes need to have a clear understanding of what their body needs as opposed to just being told what they need.
+Nutritional courses are a great way to get a better overall understanding of your body and its needs.